How to Create a Google Analytics Report In Minutes

 Page bounce rates and conversions

-As a marketer, you hope that visitors read your article, browse through the website, then convert.
-Sadly, that’s not always the case – many visitors read the article and leave without even checking others.
+As a marketer, you hope that visitors read an article or visit a landing page, browse through the website, and then convert.
+Sadly, that’s not always the case – many visitors check out one page, spend some time there and never click through further.

-This is really frustrating because it takes a lot of time and effort to produce high-quality material.
+This can be really frustrating because the chances are, the first page they visit is likely not the one where they would convert.
 If not for conversion, you can at least expect other pages from the site to be viewed by users.

-Fortunately for these pages, not everything is lost – you can still increase the bounce rate and conversion rate.
+Fortunately for these pages, not everything is lost – you can still lower your bounce rate and increase your conversions.

-But you need to find the pages first.
+But you need to find the pages causing issues first.

-Audience overview – who they are, where do they come from?
+Audience overview – who are they, where do they come from?

-Being active on the web, you undoubtedly reach people across the globe.
-If you’re working for a specific firm or with a client, chances are, they may have a demographic they’re looking to target.
+If you’re working for a specific company or with a client, chances are, they may have a demographic they’re looking to target.
+Well, anyone from anywhere in the world can access a website, so you better get familiar with who those people are

-Including a comprehensive audience overview section within your GA report is essential.
+Including a comprehensive audience overview section within your web analytics report is essential.
 It allows you to see if the desired audience is showing interest in your website and engaging with it.

 With this data, you can actually see if the desired audience is showing interest in your website and engaging with it.

 Viewing traffic sources and showcasing this in the report is pertinent.
-This gives you a great overview of how each source generates traffic that completes your set goals.
+This gives you a great overview of how the traffic from each of these sources affects your goals.

 Goal completion is measured based on the goals you’ve set for yourself within your Google Analytics dashboard.